Ritviksingh-cyber/face_and_emotion_detection_withJS/README.md

-# Face Detection with JavaScript
+# Face and Emotion Detection with JavaScript

 This repository contains a web application that uses JavaScript and the face-api.js library to detect faces in images and videos.
 The application uses the webcam of the user's device to capture live video and perform real-time face detection.